Q 1. So many people keep on saying that Meditation is great for peace of mind, it does wonders, all should do it blah blah blah. But when one says start meditating, what exactly has to be done?

 # 2. I have been trying to do meditation but nothing is happening despite my sincere efforts.

 My View : Nothing will happen.
-No magic gonna happen.
+No magic is gonna happen.
 In fact the very purpose of Meditation is to converge towards this nothingness (Shunya / Zero).
 So don’t expect anything.

 Always remember the basic rule of Meditation – Don’t seek anything, just be!
 Just keep on meditating, accepting it as a mandatory routine like brushing the teeth etc., without thinking of what will you get in return.